allen880117/NCTU-IntroToCN2018-Lab2/README.md

         > ```

     2. Check the result after running example code
-        > The result won't be same as the one provided by lab2_tasks.pdf(old version). <br>
-        > In older version of lab2_tasks.pdf, there will be 4 hosts, but example.py will only generate 2 hosts and 1 switch. <br>
         > The result will be same as the one provided by the latest version of lab2_tasks.pdf. <br>
         > ![Screenshot_example](https://github.com/nctucn/lab2-allen880117/blob/master/screenshots/Screenshot_example.png)

     3. The following error may occur when you run example.py or Mininet's program
-        > (I forget how I tigger this problem, but I'm sure that I solve it before)
+        > (I forget how I tigger this problem, but I'm sure that I met it when doing task)
         > ```bash
         > # Run the example code (example.py)
         > $ [sudo] ./example.py